tilemill-project/tilemill/_posts/docs/guides/0203-01-01-georeferencing-satellite-images.md

 The script produces a conventional GeoTIFF, which we can render in [TileMill](http://mapbox.com/tilemill/), and upload to MapBox hosting.
-We can check the spatial accuracy of the georeferencing against our [MapBox Satellite layer](mapbox.com/blog/mapbox-satellite/) using the Reference Layer Plugin from within TileMill.

 ![TileMill | Georeferenced Image](http://farm9.staticflickr.com/8502/8380218977_f45a5a7532_o.png)

-Now we have geospatially enabled imagery from the 2009 Inauguration that we can compare with our MapBox Satellite imagery layer.
+We can check the spatial accuracy of the georeferencing against our [MapBox Satellite layer](mapbox.com/blog/mapbox-satellite/) using the Reference Layer Plugin from within TileMill.

 {% include prereq.html %}